 In order to understand how to say I'm sorry and apologize, we need to know what kind of statements to include and what to leave out.
 How does one person make someone else understand that they truly are sorry?
 How do you offer an effective apology?

 This page will look at the Science or ingredient list that when combined produces the perfect apology.

-a detailed account of the situation acknowledgement of the hurt or damage done taking responsibility for the situation recognition of your role in the event a statement of regret asking for forgiveness a promise that it won't happen again a form of restitution whenever possible
+1. A detailed account of the situation 2.
+Acknowledgement of the hurt or damage done 3.
+Taking responsibility for the situation 4.
+Recognition of your role in the event 5.
+A statement of regret 6.
+Asking for forgiveness 7.
+A promise that it won't happen again 8.
+A form of restitution whenever possible

-Now let's take a closer look at each of these ingredients and learn how to say I'm sorry in the most effective way.
+Now let's take a closer look at each of these ingredients and learn how to say I'm sorry and apologize in the most effective way.

 Keep in mind that you should be as specific as possible and your apology should be focused on the particular event(s).
 For example, if you missed an important date, don't apologize for your general absent-mindedness but instead for missing that specific date.